Fayetteville Planning Commission proposes short-term rental ordinance first draft

 “We may be trying to overregulate something that doesn’t really need a lot of regulation itself,” Humphrey said.

-The city needs to rewrite the current ordinance to match modern needs, Humphrey said, and he hopes the move to require hosts to have conditional use permits will professionalize the industry.
+The city needs to rewrite the current ordinance to match modern needs, Humphrey said, and he hopes the regulation of hosts will professionalize the industry.
 The Airbnb market regulates itself, as poor hosts are often outed by guests who leave bad reviews, while quality hosts are rewarded with new business, he said.

 “Unfortunately, there are just a few outlying properties that could be dangerous, and people don’t necessarily know that,” Humphrey said.
 “However, I think the vast majority of hosts overwhelmingly want their guests to have a fantastic stay.”